ChristianLabUIUC/BurstAnalysis/README.md

 Functions findbursts and bursts are called by PlotBursts.

+Input data file should be in .mat format with the time of each action potential in a column.

 Example spike time data come from targeted extracellular recordings of gonadotropin-releasing hormone neurons from diestrous and estrous mice

 Developed by Jiang Li and Mark Nelson